 Get Us in Your Inbox

-Editor's Note: Tahiti Tourisme officials announced on April 8 that French Polynesia would be reopening opening its borders to international visitors on May 1, 2021.
+Editor's Note: Tahiti Tourisme officials announced on April 8 that French Polynesia would be reopening its borders to international visitors on May 1, 2021.

 French Polynesia will remain closed to tourists through at least the end of April, according to Tahiti Tourisme executives, who still haven’t announced a firm date for when the destination will welcome back leisure travelers.